samsonweiner/CNAsim/README.md

    `-q, --chrom-arm-rate` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The probability that a given chromosomal CNA is a chromosome-arm event.
 Default: 0.75

-   `-i1, --chrom-rate-founder` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The mean number of chromosomal CNAs along the edge into the founder cell.
+   `-i, --chrom-rate-founder` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The mean number of chromosomal CNAs along the edge into the founder cell.
 Default: 2

-   `-i2, --chrom-rate-super-clone` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The mean number of chromosomal CNAs along the two edges out of the founder cell.
+   `-i1, --chrom-rate-super-clone` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The mean number of chromosomal CNAs along the two edges out of the founder cell.
 Default: 1

-   `-i3, --chrom-rate-clone` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The mean number of chromosomal CNAs along edges into ancestral nodes representing clonal founders.
+   `-i2, --chrom-rate-clone` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The mean number of chromosomal CNAs along edges into ancestral nodes representing clonal founders.
 Default: 1

    `-u, --chrom-event-type` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The probability that a chromosomal event is a duplication.
 Default: 0.5